 Specialty Cable releases

 These timers are not really cable releases, but they screw into the same triggering mechanism, and give cameras that have no self-timer, or a non-working one, that function.
 Simple ones are just a wind up mechanism.
 If memory serves me – a digital timer such as this once existed.
-The winding self-timers are nice to have especially for large format photographers since, view camera lenses rarely have a timer function.
+The winding self-timers are nice to have, especially for large format photographers since view camera lenses rarely have a timer function.

 My favorite cable release is a “professional” cable release.
 That is all it said when I bought it 15 years ago.
 It looks like they are still made or imported by a few companies.
-I once owned a Linhof cable release, these are reported to be the best.
+I once owned a Linhof cable release, and these are reported to be the best.
 I lost it in a marsh on its second outing, so I never got to use it much.
 The nice thing about Linhof releases is they have a long throw and are one of the very few Linhof products that most humans can afford new.